Learnable Uncertainty under Laplace Approximations: Additional Results

+To show the effectiveness of LULA training, we compare the standard Laplace, untrained LULA, and trained LULA in \cref{fig:lula_training}.
+As predicted by \cref{prop:variance_guarantee}, untrained LULA increases predictive uncertainty estimates.
+However, this increase of uncertainty is not well-adapted to the data (b).
+Training $\widetilde{\theta}$ using \eqref{eq:obj_exact} make it more calibrated to both inliers and outliers (c).

-\subsection{UCI regression}
+\subsection{UCI Regression}

 To validate the performance of LULA in regressions, we employ a subset of the UCI regression benchmark datasets.
 Following previous works, the network architecture used here is a single-hidden-layer ReLU network with $50$ hidden units.
 The data are standardized to have zero mean and unit variance.
 We use $50$ LULA units and optimize them for $40$ epochs using OOD data sampled uniformly from $[-10, 10]^n$.
-For MCD, KFL, and KFL+LULA, each prediction is done via MC-integration with $100$ samples.
+For LA and LULA, each prediction is done via MC-integration with $100$ samples.
 For the evaluation of each dataset, we use a $60$-$20$-$20$ train-validation-test split.
 We repeat each train-test process $10$ times and take the average.

-In \Cref{tab:uci_regression_ood} we report the average predictive standard deviation for each dataset.
-Note that this metric is the direct generalization of the 1D error bar in \Cref{fig:toy_exp} (top) to multi dimension.
-The outliers are sampled uniformly from $[-10,10]^n$.
-Note that since the inlier data are centered around the origin and have unit variance, they lie approximately in a Euclidean ball with radius $2$.
-Therefore, these outliers are very far away from them.
+In \cref{tab:uci_regression_ood} we report the average predictive standard deviation for each dataset.
+Note that this metric is the direct generalization of the 1D uncertainty estimates in \cref{fig:one} to multi-dimension.
+The test outliers are sampled uniformly from $[-10,10]^n$.
+Note that since the inlier data are centered around the origin and have unit variance, they lie approximately in a Euclidean ball with a radius of $2$.
+Therefore, these outliers are far away from them.
 Thus, naturally, high uncertainty values over these outliers are desirable.
-Uncertainties over the test sets are generally low for all methods, although KFL+LULA has slightly higher uncertainties compared to the base KFL.
-However, KFL+LULA yield much higher uncertainties over outliers across all datasets, significantly more than the baselines.
-Moreover, in \Cref{tab:uci_regression}, we show that KFL+LULA maintains the predictive performance of the base KFL.
-Altogether, they imply that KFL+LULA can detect outliers better than other methods without costing the predictive performance.
+Uncertainties over the test sets are generally low for all methods, although LULA has slightly higher uncertainties compared to the base LA.
+However, LULA yield much higher uncertainties over outliers across all datasets, significantly more than the baselines.
+Moreover, in \cref{tab:uci_regression}, we show that LULA maintains the predictive performance of the base LA.
+Altogether, they imply that LULA can detect outliers better than other methods without costing the predictive performance.

-\subsection{Image classification}
+\subsection{Image Classification}